Timeline of events since George Floyd’s arrest and murder

 June 2 — Minnesota’s Department of Human Rights launches a civil rights investigation into the Minneapolis Police Department.

-June 3 — Ellison files a tougher second-degree murder charge against Chauvin and charges the other three officers who were involved in Floyd’s arrest.
+June 3 — Ellison files a tougher second-degree murder charge against Chauvin and charges the other three officers involved in Floyd’s arrest.

 June 4 — A funeral for Floyd is held in Minneapolis.